infrastructure-ninja/rcpcs/README.md

 ## Puzzle Controller(s)
+- **Simu-Puzzle** :: A tool written in Python3 that implements all of the back-and-forth communication protocols that are supported inside the RCPCS infrastructure.
+This let's you build an entire puzzle room (by running multiple instances of the tool) virtually, so you can focus on building and testing gameplay, activation logic, multimedia and lighting cues, etc.

 - **NFC-ALGO** :: A single NFC reader for an arbitrary number of tags in play.
 In order to solve the puzzle, each tag must be read by the reader in the